-The latest version of the TLS protocol, TLS 1.3, was just released in August 2018.
+TLS 1.3, the latest version of the protocol, was released in August 2018.
 TLS 1.3 is faster and more secure than TLS 1.2.
 In this webinar we cover what’s new in TLS 1.3 and how to use it with NGINX, plus other new features in NGINX Open Source and NGINX Plus.

 NGINX Plus is often deployed in a cluster, and the new features in R16 help our customers working in a clustered environment.
 New features include global rate limiting, a cluster-aware key-value store, Random with Two Choices load-balancing algorithm, and more.

 The NGINX Microservices Reference Architecture has been one of our most useful assets, showing how to use a scalable set of three models for progressively more complex and powerful microservices apps.
-Version 1.2 will feature greater integration with Kubernetes.
+Version 1.2 features greater integration with Kubernetes.